 It’s amazing how the numbers add up when you do something every day.
-Tying your shoes, walking your dog, eating your favorite snack… over 3 months you’ll do that thing almost 100 times.
-Over 3 years, you’ll do it more than 1,000 times!
+Over 3 months you’ll do that thing almost 100 times, and over 3 years, you’ll do it more than 1,000 times!
 That’s because there are 365 days in a year, which is about a third of a thousand.
 If you do it more than once a day, then you need to multiply by that factor, too.
 When you use this math, you see that the zeroes add up fast!

 Wee ones: How old are you in years?
 Count up to that number with a grown-up!